hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

     $ java -version
 ```
 This command gives you the version number of the Java Runtime found in your PATH.
-This shoud give you something like ...
+This shoud show up something like ...
 ```bash
     java version 1.8.0_66"
 ```